PhilaNgcamu/library-app/screens/functionality.md

 Navigation: Books | Users | Category |
 SPLASHSCREEN WHEN LOADING APP WITH CHURCH
 (Browse by Status(avail and not avail), title, aUTHOR, by date )

+-- We have 5 books left
+-- Have a list of people borrowed the book (as admins) -- Open source API, for SMSes to remind user to return